 The FDA pitched banning menthol cigarettes, which are tobacco cigarettes with the chemical compound menthol added to make them less harsh to use.
 The FDA made the announcement last week, one of the agency’s biggest steps toward protecting U.S. residents from dangerous toxins and the harms of cigarettes.

 While smoking cigarettes does not cause the rare cancer mesothelioma, it does cause lung cancer.
 People who smoke are 20 times more likely than non-smokers to develop lung cancer, largely due to the damage tobacco cigarette toxins cause to the respiratory system and lungs.
+Banning menthol cigarettes may help with lung cancer survival rates as the number of cases drop.

 Smoking and Cancer